CLEARING UP THE MIST AROUND THE GREAT APES

 A 2004 Ebola outbreak killed up to 95 percent of the western lowland gorillas that frequented Lokoué forest clearing in the Odzala-Kokoua National Park.

-It is understood that the Ebola outbreaks in human populations often come about from eating the bushmeat of primates infected with the disease.
+It is understood that the Ebola outbreaks in human populations often come from eating the bushmeat of primates infected with the disease.

 Bushmeat and the influence of Logging

-The commercial logging of Congo’s forests has a direct impact on gorillas, not through loss of habitat as one would think, but due to the pressure from poaching for bushmeat.
+The commercial logging of Congo’s forests has a direct impact on gorillas, not through loss of habitat, as one would think, but due to the pressure from poaching for bushmeat.

-The dense, road-less forests made hunting access extremely difficult in Republic of Congo and gorilla densities were high.
+The dense, road-less forests made hunting access extremely difficult in the Republic of Congo, and gorilla densities were high.
 Since the 1980’s improvements in transportation infrastructure, devaluation of the regional currency, declining oil stocks, and timber depletion in other tropical regions have led to an explosion in mechanised logging in the forests.

 Calculations are that timber production nearly doubled between 1991 and 2000.
 Previously inaccessible forests have been penetrated by logging roads, providing commercial hunters access to previously inaccessible areas with high ape densities.
 Much of the bushmeat is transported to commercial markets on logging vehicles, and logging employees eat more bushmeat than the local villagers do.
 This encourages villagers to hunt commercially, selling bushmeat to loggers.

-Aside from the benefit of tourism revenue which is directed to the conservation of gorillas, habituation is vital for proper research by scientists.
+Aside from the benefit of tourism revenue directed to the conservation of gorillas, habituation is vital for proper research by scientists.
 An equally important factor is the education of tourists, journalists, politicians and students.
 Guillaume Le Flohic, African Parks manager of conservation and research in Odzala-Kokoua National Park, is running a new gorilla habituation program working with primatologist Magda Bermejo and a few other scientists.

 “The work before the habituation process – tracking and monitoring a group to the point where we can walk with the group and observe them from a few meters without changing their natural behaviour – is the most challenging because it depends on several factors,” says Le Flohic: